 Home Office Expenses: CRA Announcement

-The CRA announced on December 15, 2020 that two methods are available to individuals claiming home-based work expenses relating to the 2020 tax year.
+The CRA announced on January 18, 2022 that two methods are still available to individuals claiming home-based work expenses relating to the 2021 tax year.
 Both methods will be available to UWindsor employees required to work from home.
 These two methods are:

 Depending on your personal circumstances, you may determine that you are eligible for deductions greater than what the temporary simplified method offers.
 There are specific criteria you must meet, information you must provide and supporting documents you will be required to maintain for all the eligible expenses you claim.
 Expenses for which you were reimbursed by UWindsor are not eligible.
 The detailed claim method requires a T2200S form to validate the conditions of your employment.